-The Weidenbaum Center has five comprehensive research programs in public policy areas that complement Washington University faculty expertise: American Politics, Behavioral Economics, Macroeconomic Policy, and Multinational Enterprises.
+The Weidenbaum Center has three comprehensive research programs in public policy areas that complement Washington University faculty expertise: American Politics, Behavioral Economics, and Macroeconomic Policy.
 These programs support original research, surveys, publications, labs, public forums, academic workshops, and student research assistantships.

 Anyone wishing to help sponsor programs in either of these research areas should contact Melinda Warren at firstname.lastname@example.org; 314-935-5652 or Gloria Lucy at email@example.com; 314-935-5689.